muzfadli/intro_r_workshop/README.md

 ## TO BE INSTALL BEFORE THE WORKSHOP

-Install R, RSudio and Tex :
+Install R, RStudio and Tex :

 [For Windows users](http://www.reed.edu/data-at-reed/software/R/r_studio_pc.html)